vgwidt/scrum/README.md

 ## To-do / Issues

 ### High Priority
+- Fix crash bug (indexing issue).
+Can reproduce with fresh start, create ticket, close ticket 1 then 0 then open 1 then 0 then close 0 and it crashes, likely due to order/indexing.
+Might crash when trying to re-open 0 before 1 as well if it ends up lower in the list.

 - Add length limit to fields and more robust string checking for adding/editing tickets